Intrinsic regularization effect in Bayesian nonlinear regression scaled by observed data: Definition of Bayes specific heat

 is the free energy.
 Then, we also obtain the relation

 as in statistical physics.
-As the {\it Bayes} free energy is defined by $\tilde{F}_n(b, K)=F_n(1; b, K)$, we define the {\it Bayes} specific heat as $C_n(1; b ,K)$, where this definition can be applied not only to $L_n(w; b)$ in our setup but also to any other empirical log loss functions without loss of generality.
-We should compare the {\it Bayes} specific heat, especially in the form of Eq. \eqref{eq:BSsec}, with the learning capacity \cite{lamont2019correspondence}, which is defined by the second derivative of the {\it Bayes} free energy with respect to $n$ as an approximation of the second-order finite difference.
-Notably, these are different quantities, as $\beta$ and $n$ are different, while the quantities conditionally show similar asymptotic behaviours for $n \to \infty$.
-We show their similarities and differences in Supplementary note 3.
+As the Bayes free energy is defined by $\tilde{F}_n(1, \beta, f)$, we define the Bayes specific heat as $\tilde{C}_n(1,\beta, f)$, where this definition can be applied not only to $L_n(w; \beta, f)$ in the nonlinear regression but also to empirical log loss functions of any other statistical inference setups without loss of generality.
+We should compare the Bayes specific heat, especially in the form of Eq. \eqref{eq:BSsec}, with the learning capacity \cite{lamont2019correspondence}, which is defined by the second derivative of the Bayes free energy with respect to $n$ as an approximation of the second-order-finite difference.
+Notably, the Bayes specific heat and the learning capacity are different, as $\tilde{\beta}$ and $n$ are different.
+However, they also have similarities.
+We show their similarities and differences in Appendix \ref{sec:App.C}.

 Now, we consider the specifics of our setup, i.e., the relation